bekk/bekk-christmas/post/ml/neural-style-transfer.md

 image: 'https://i.ibb.co/zQrVDCH/p4dxt4p43qv11.jpg'
 ingress: >-
   Usually we let neural networks adapt their parameters to data, for instance images.
-Ever wondered what happens if we instead adapt the images so they match the network?
+Ever wondered what happens if we instead adapt images to match the network?
 Style transfer applies the style of one image onto another, and it's a crowd-pleaser.
 links:
   - title: A Neural Algorithm of Artistic Style
     url: 'https://arxiv.org/abs/1508.06576'